Moving From California to Austin TX: Quick Answer

 The Financial Case

 The headline is 0% state income tax.
 But the full picture includes Texas's higher property taxes.
-Here is the honest comparison at four income levels.
+For professionals initiating a strategic move to austin texas from california, evaluating net baseline metrics establishes clear asset transparency.

 Income tax estimates based on 2026 progressive CA brackets.
 TX property tax at ~1.9% assessed value vs CA ~0.76% (Prop 13).
 Consult a CPA for official tax advice.
 Sources: ustakehomepay.com Jan 2026 / Mighty Might Moving 20251